 Kansas Speedway History

-that was perfect for a new, state of the art raceway.
-Kansas Speedway sits on 1,200 acres of land and was an immediate success,
+in Kansas and the search was on for the perfect location for a new, state of the art track.
+1,200 acres was found outside

-In 2012, a road coarse was also added to make the venue even more dynamic.
-The annual events hosted at the Kansas Speedway
+Speedway addedroad coarse in 2012 to make the venue even more exciting.
+The annual events hosted at the speedway include the

-include the

 Kansas 400 and Hollywood Casino 400 of the NASCAR Sprint Cup Series, the Kansas Lottery 300 of the NASCAR Nationwide Series,

 the SFP 250 of the NASCAR Camping World Truck Series and the Kansas 98.9 of the ARCA Racing Series.
 Check the calendar for

-the Kansas Speedway at StubHub today and check out all of the exciting events taking place at this amazing racing venue
+the Kansas Speedway at StubHub today and check out all of the exciting events taking place at this amazing racing venue this

 Kansas City, Kansas

-Nicknamed the "Heart of America", Kansas City is truly at the crossroads

-of this great country,
+Known as the "Heart of America", Kansas City is at the very center of this country,

-a launching point to anywhere you want to go.
-Located at the Missouri and Kansas Rivers, Kansas City is a culturally
+a starting point to your final destination.
+Located at the junction of the Missouri and Kansas Rivers, Kansas City is a culturally

-diverse community that welcomes every visitor with its warmth and hospitality.
+diverse community that welcomes visitors with its own brand of Midwestern charm.
 A part of the greater Kansas City, Missouri

-region, Kansas City, Kansas, or KCK, is an incredible city in its own right, just waiting for you to come and
+region, KCK, as it is known, is an incredible city in its own right, just waiting for your visit, and maybe you will never

 Kansas Speedway Seating Layout